Wealthfront's 5-Step Product Development Process

 Wealthfront also uses social media to understand why customers choose to use their service.
 The team tries to identify what they need to do to inspire trust and loyalty in customers and boost retention rates.

-Wealthfront also gets qualitative, visual feedback from a small group of early adopters through video interviews.
-That way, the team receives unparalleled insight into what is working and what wasn't.
+Additionally, Wealthfront gets qualitative, visual feedback from a small group of early adopters through video interviews.
+That way, the team receives unparalleled insight into what is working and what isn't.
 They also play these videos during biweekly product review meetings for the rest of the team.

 "I think one thing you get from those videos is that you can sense the energy people have about the features,” Dan says.
 “It's one thing to read a customer review on a sheet of paper or a slide.
 But to actually see them say it.
 You can gauge it over and over again to see if this is something that people really want.”